-Ten stylish images show Kieran O'Hara putting in a shift at the Aon Training Complex.
+Ten stylish images of Kieran O'Hara honing his craft at the Aon Training Complex.

 The progress with Republic of Ireland, under Martin O'Neill and Roy Keane, is a source of great satisfaction for the Manchester-born keeper, who qualifies for the country through his father.

 “It was definitely an honour to get a senior call-up and it feels good that my performances for the Reserves have been recognised by the international management,” he explained.